Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.

 This list cannot do justice to the amount of Bajan foods that could have been included as favored Bajan delicacies here on the island.

-Foods like fish cakes, cassava pone, sugar cake, roast breadfruit, pigtails, rice, and peas (a Caribbean favorite), not to mention the increasing amount of ‘ital’ foods available on the island (vegan in nature and closely associated with Rastafarian culture), are all worthy inclusions in this list of delicacies.
+Foods like fish cakes, cassava pone, sugar cake, roast breadfruit, pigtails, rice, and peas (a Caribbean favorite), not to mention the increasing amount of ‘ital’ foods available on the island (vegan and closely associated with Rastafarian culture), are all worthy inclusions in this list of delicacies.

 The list could go on!

-Needless to say, the items on this list were chosen because they embody a Bajan tradition, our lifestyle, our history, and our progression.
+The items on this list were chosen because they embody a Bajan tradition, our lifestyle, our history, and our progression.

-Do your research and shop around for new and unique Bajan treats – you’re sure to find many more delicacies just waiting to be sampled.
+Do your research and shop for new and unique Bajan treats – you’re sure to find many more delicacies just waiting to be sampled.

 Other Related Articles: